at Catalyst, We believe in both

 senior leadership team

 Chief Executive Officer

-Brian serves as the CFO and COO for Catalyst Miami.
-He is a lawyer and CPA and served as a Peace Corps volunteer in Costa Rica.
-He worked for 20 years for CARE, an international humanitarian and development organization, living mostly in Africa.
-In his spare time, Brian runs marathons and is pursuing a MFA degree.
+Brian serves as the CFO for Catalyst Miami.
+He is a lawyer, CPA and received his MFA in Visual Arts in 2018.
+He served as a Peace Corps volunteer in Costa Rica and worked for 20 years for CARE, an international humanitarian and development organization, living mostly in Africa.
+In his spare time, Brian runs marathons and makes art.

-Kristine joined Catalyst Miami in 2013.
+Kristine joined Catalyst Miami in 2013, directing several of the organization's capacity-building programs.
+Since that time, Kristine also overseen the organization's programs and services and currently serves as Catalyst's COO.
 Prior to joining Catalyst, she worked for several nationwide nonprofit organizations in operations and development.
 Kristine graduated with a bachelor's degree in Government from Smith College and a master's degree in Learning and Organizational Change from Northwestern University.
-In her free time, she enjoys sailing, drawing and watching “The Golden Girls”.
+Kristine serves on the board of the Community Reinvestment Alliance of South Florida (CRASF).

 Santiago joined Catalyst Miami in January 2015.
 His role includes connecting and forming collaborative networks that are committed to achieving tangible results within their communities.
 Santiago's professional commitment is to improve quality of life for the marginalized.
 He has a Masters in International Development, Nonprofit Management, and International Economics as well as training in Financial Management.
 Santiago serves on the board of the Awesome Foundation.